 Where to Stay near Naqsh-e Jahan Square

 If you would like to stay next to Naqsh-e Jahan Square, there are a lot of options to choose from.
 Probably, the closest hotel to the square is the 1-star Partikan Hotel.
 Also among budget options, there are 2-star Pars Hotel, 3-star Part Hotel, and Safavi Hotel.
-For more luxury stay, check out 4-star Piroozy Hotel and the gem of Iranian hospitality – 5-star Abbasi Hotel, one of the oldest hotels in Iran.
+For more luxury stays, check out the 4-star Piroozy Hotel and the gem of Iranian hospitality – the 5-star Abbasi Hotel, one of the oldest hotels in Iran.
 If you want to stay in budget accommodation, we also recommend you to take a look at our page: 10 Best Cheap Hotels (Hostels) in Isfahan.

 When to Visit Naqsh-e Jahan Square